gchq/gaffer-doc/src/main/resources/dev/walkthrough/Cache.md

 ${CODE_LINK}

-In Gaffer there is one central cache service, meaning the same cache is used across all Gaffer internals, namely named operations, the job tracker and FederatedStore.
+In Gaffer there is one central caching service, meaning the same cache is used across all Gaffer internals, namely named operations, the job tracker and FederatedStore.

+There are three types of cache we can use, JCS (Java Caching System), HazelCast or HashMap.

 To implement a cache service, first we must specify the cache service class in our store.properties:
 ```